On the Convergence of the ELBO to Entropy Sums

 \section{Convergence for General Exponential Families}

 While Theorem~\ref{th:Sum_of_Entr} applies for a broad range of generative models, the condition on exponential family distributions to have constant base measures (Definition~\ref{def:EF_Gen_Model}) excludes practically relevant distributions such as the Poisson distributions.
-Also from a theoretical perspective, it may not feel satisfactory to require constant base measures, i.e., to only consider a subset of exponential family distributions.
+Also from a theoretical perspective, it may not feel satisfactory to only consider a subset of exponential family distributions.
 Therefore, in this section, we will treat general exponential family distributions.
 The treatment will, in principle, be analogous to the previous section.
-However, we will in this section explicitly use Lebesgue integrals and general (non-negative) measures, which we have avoided for simplicitly, so far.
+However, we will in this section explicitly use Lebesgue integrals and general (non-negative) measures, which we have avoided for notational simplicitly, so far.